-On a smoothed asset basis, the investment gains and losses (gold bars) from 2013 to 2022 reflect material investment losses driven by the market decline of 2008 and 2009, which were spread over the five successive years.
-Notably, the Fund experienced its only investment gain during FYE 2021.
-In aggregate, over the 10-year period, investment losses have added approximately \$4,559.9 million to the UAL.
+On a smoothed asset basis, the investment gains and losses (gold bars) from 2014 to 2023 largely reflect investment losses, with the exception of the investment gain during FYE 2021.
+In aggregate, over the 10-year period, investment losses have added approximately \$3,968.6 million to the UAL.

-On the liability side (gray bars), the Fund has experienced a combination of gains and losses, however much smaller in magnitude compared to the assets, increasing the UAL by approximately \$1,242.9 million over the 10-year period.
+On the liability side (gray bars), the Fund has experienced a combination of gains and losses, however much smaller in magnitude compared to the assets, increasing the UAL by approximately \$1,062.5 million over the 10-year period.

-Assumption and method changes (purple bars) over the last 10 years have increased the UAL by approximately \$7,408.0 million.
+Assumption and method changes (purple bars) over the last 10 years have increased the UAL by approximately \$7,812.3 million.
 The significant assumption changes have included reductions in the discount rate from 7.90% to 7.00%, as well as decreases in mortality rates, projected mortality improvement and adjustments to salary increases.
 It is important to note that the discount rate changes simply reflect a downward revision to the estimate of future investment earnings and ultimately costs will be determined by actual investment earnings.